-BOUNDARIES.
+BOROUGH BOUNDARIES

-Section J. Whenever any borough is bounded by the nearest margin of a navigable stream, and an opposite township, borough, or city, is also bounded by the nearest margin of the same stream, the boundaries of such borough shall extend to the center line of the stream.
+Section 501.
+Stream Boundaries.-Whenever any borough is bounded by the nearest margin of a navigable stream, and an opposite township, borough, or city is also bounded by the nearest margin of the same stream, the boundaries of such borough shall extend to the center line of the stream.

-Section 2.
-The court of quarter sessions, upon petition, may ascertain and establish disputed boundaries between two or more boroughs, between boroughs and cities, or between boroughs and townships.
+Section 502.
+Court to Establish Disputed Boundaries.- The court of quarter sessions, upon petition, may ascertain and establish disputed boundaries between two or more boroughs, between boroughs and cities, or between boroughs and townships.

-Section 5.
-Upon such petition, the court shall appoint as commissioners three impartial men, one of whom shall be a surveyor.
+Section 503.
+Petition to Court; Commissioners; Report.- Upon such petition, the court shall appoint as commissioners three impartial men, one of whom shall be a surveyor.
 After giving notice to parties interested, as directed by the court, they shall view the disputed boundaries.
 The commissioners, or any two of them, shall report to the next succeeding term of court, which report shall contain their recommendations and be accompanied with a plot of the proposed boundary, if the same cannot be fully described by natural lines.

-Section 4.
-Any person interested may petition the court for a review or may except to the report of the commissioners.
-When matters of fact are in dispute the court may frame an issue and certify the same for trial to the court of common pleas.
+Section 504.
+Reviews; Exceptions and Issues.-Any person interested may petition the court for a review, or may except to the report of the commissioners.
+When matters of fact are in dispute, the court may frame an issue and certify the same for trial to the court of common pleas.

-Section 5.
-The commissioners shall each receive three dollars per day, except the surveyor, who shall receive five dollars per day, for each day necessarily employed in the performance of their duties, and mileage at the rate of ten cents per mile for each mile necessarily traveled.
+Section 505.
+Pay and Expenses of Commissioners.-The commissioners shall each receive three dollars per day, except the surveyor who shall receive five dollars per day, for each day necessarily employed in the performance of their duties, and mileage at the rate of ten cents per mile for each mile necessarily traveled.

-Section 6.
-Whenever a boundary is established pursuant to the preceding sections of this article, the court shall cause the same to be marked with stone monuments, placed at intervals not exceeding fifteen hundred feet, and the expense of establishing said boundary and the placing of said monuments, when approved by the court, shall be borne equally by the municipalities or townships interested.
+Section 506.
+Boundary Monuments.-Whenever a boundary is established pursuant to the preceding sections of this article, the court shall cause the same to be marked with stone monuments, placed at intervals not exceeding fifteen hundred feet, and the expense of establishing said boundary and the placing of said monuments, when approved by the court, shall be borne equally by the municipalities or townships interested.

-Section $\overline{7}$ .
-Whenever the dividing line between two adjoining boroughs is uncertain, or whenever adjoining boroughs desire that the dividing line should be changed, the borough council may declare and fix such boundary line or may change the same in the manner hereinafter set forth.
+Section 507.
+Boundary Lines Between Boroughs.- Whenever the dividing line between two adjoining boroughs is uncertain, or whenever adjoining boroughs desire that the dividing line should be changed, the borough councils may declare and fix such boundary line, or may change the same in the manner hereinafter set forth.

-Section S. Such dividing line shall be determined and fixed, or changed, by ordinance passed by the councils of each borough, by the affirmative votes of not less than two-thirds of all the members elected to each of the councils, and approved by the respective burgesses.
+Section 508.
+Ordinances Fixing Lines Between Boroughs; Plots to Be Filed.-Such dividing line shall be determined and fixed or changed, by ordinance passed by the councils of each borough, by the affirmative votes of not less than two-thirds of all the members elected to each of the councils, and approved by the respective burgesses.
 A plot showing such dividing line and the changes in the same, together with certified copies of the ordinances authorizing the action taken, shall be filed in the office of the clerk of the court of quarter sessions, within thirty days after the approval of the last ordinance relating to the matter.

-Section 9.
-Any citizen of either borough may appeal from the ordinances, within thirty days of the filing of such plan, and the court shall make such decree thereon as to right and justice shall appertain.
+Section 509.
+Appeals from Ordinances.-Any citizen of either borough may appeal from the ordinances, within thirty days of the filing of such plan, and the court shall make such decree thereon as to right and justice shall appertain.